-The breakfast dishes are a bit inconsistent.
-The Benedict variations (€6) and the toasted sandwiches are unremarkable, but I'd go back for the scrambled eggs (€4) and the generously portioned goat cheese salad drizzled with walnuts and dried tomatoes (€8).
+Bartók is a chic restaurant and café on Bartók Béla Boulevard within the increasingly cool Újbuda neighborhood on the Buda side of the Danube.
+The interior fittings have a little bit of everything: exposed brick walls, Edison bulbs, subway tiles, rustic table tops, and steel I-beams.
+The breakfast dishes include eggs Benedict variations (€6), toasted sandwiches, scrambled eggs, and, best of all, a generously portioned goat cheese salad drizzled with walnuts and dried tomatoes (€8).
 Bartók serves breakfast until 11:30 p.m. from Monday to Saturday and 3 p.m. on Sundays.
-In the afternoons, the place transforms into a bar, with a selection of top Hungarian wines, six kinds of draft beers, and a variety of dips and spreads.
-The crowd is mainly local and over 30.
+In the afternoons, the place transforms into a bar, with a selection of top Hungarian wines, draft beers, and a variety of dips and spreads.
+The crowd is mainly local and 30-plus.